Acquisition of the IBM PC business by Lenovo: Acquisition

 On December 3, 2004, The New York Times reported that according to involved people IBM wanted to sell their PC business.
 IBM spokesperson Edward Barbini stated: "IBM has a policy of not confirming or denying rumors."
-On December 7, 2004, Chinese technology firm Lenovo announced its intent to purchase the IBM Personal Systems Group for $1.3 billion in an all-stock deal.
-In 2005, some doubts were raised on the matter of national security of the United States.
+On December 7, 2004, Chinese technology firm Lenovo announced its intent to purchase the IBM Personal Systems Group for $1.25 billion in a cash and stock, plus assuming $0.5 billion in liabilities; In 2005, some doubts were raised on the matter of national security of the United States.
 On March 9 of that year, the Committee on Foreign Investment in the United States confirmed to IBM that the acquisition could finish.
 That day, the acquisition was approved by the United States Department of Justice.
 The deal was closed on May 3, 2005.
 Part of the deal included that Lenovo would move their global headquarters from Beijing to New York.
 Circa 2009, all Think products were rebranded under Lenovo label.

 Starting in 2006, Lenovo distanced themselves from the IBM brand.

 In 2007, IBM sold US$85 million of Lenovo shares.

 In December 2007, the "Lenovo Pride Day" event was held.
 Lenovo employees peeled off the IBM stickers from their equipment and replaced it with Lenovo stickers.